FARA: 2023 Review and 2024 Preview

-The trend in aggressive enforcement of the Foreign Agents Registration Act (FARA) enforcement continued in 2022 with the Department of Justice’s (DOJ) first affirmative civil enforcement lawsuit in over 20 years and a number of civil and criminal enforcement actions brought under FARA.
-Recent FARA indictments also reflect a heightened focus on certain priority regions in which foreign principals are based – e.g., China, Russia, and the Middle East.
+Aggressive enforcement of the Foreign Agents Registration Act (FARA) continued last year, and that trend shows no signs of receding in 2024.
+The U.S. Department of Justice (DOJ) in 2023 filed its first affirmative civil enforcement lawsuit in over 20 years and brought a number of civil and criminal enforcement actions under FARA.
+Recent FARA indictments also reflect a heightened focus on certain priority regions in which foreign principals are based – e.g., China, the Middle East.
 In addition to enforcement actions, other key FARA developments over the past year include a continued focus on transparency and new FARA-related legislative proposals which are detailed below.

 Nexus with Section 951

-18 U.S.C § 951 (Section 951), like FARA, targets activities undertaken by foreign agents in the United States.
+DOJ has continued to use 18 U.S.C § 951 (Section 951) as a tool to address foreign influence in the United States.
+Section 951, like FARA, targets activities undertaken by foreign agents in the United States.
 It centers on criminal enforcement of violations and provides criminal penalties for certain agents of foreign governments who act in the United States without first notifying the Attorney General.
 Registration under FARA satisfies the notification requirement of Section 951.
 Notably, while Section 951 defines foreign principals to include foreign governments and officials, FARA defines foreign principals more broadly to include foreign companies and foreign individuals.
+In April, DOJ charged Russian national Vladimirovich Cherkasov with several counts, including conspiracy to act as an agent of the Russian government without notifying the Attorney General in violation of Section 951.
+We anticipate that prosecutions under Section 951 in conjunction with or in lieu of FARA will continue to become increasingly common in 2024.

 FARA Legislative Developments

-Other notable proposed legislation included Preventing Adversary Influence, Disinformation and Obscured Foreign Financing Act (PAID OFF Act), introduced by Senators Cornyn (R-TX), Whitehouse (D-RI), Hagerty (R-TN), Fischer (R-NE), and Rubio (R-FL).
-If passed, it would amend FARA to remove both the trade/commerce and the LDA exemptions to FARA where a foreign principal is deemed to be a foreign adversary, which have been defined by executive order as China, Cuba, Iran, North Korea, Russia, and Venezuela.
-A fourth bill, the Think Tank Transparency Act of 2022, would require think tanks and nonprofits engaged in influencing U.S. policy or public opinion to disclose to the DOJ funding received from and agreements signed with foreign principals.
-The agency would then make those disclosures available in an online database similar to the publicly available database for FARA filings.
-It was introduced by Representative Jack Bergman (R-MI) in the House and Senator Grassley in the Senate.
+- Other notable legislation included the Preventing Adversary Influence, Disinformation and Obscured Foreign Financing Act (PAID OFF Act).
+Originally introduced in October 2022, the bill would, if passed, amend FARA to remove both the trade/commerce and the LDA exemptions to FARA where a foreign principal is deemed to be a foreign adversary, which have been defined by executive order as China, Cuba, Iran, North Korea, Russia, and Syria.

 * * * *